 You can get a better look at the project here, where you can also test the game.

-One of the biggest projects that we worked on is Mealer.
+Mealer is one of the biggest projects that we worked on.

 It is a product targeted at restaurants to improve the way they interact and offer their services to the clients.

 It offers a restaurant orders main app where the staff can see all the incoming orders and deal with them, a management app for restaurant managers and owners where they can see statistics and details about their business.

 Another area of the project is the client part where people can make orders and see offers from the restaurants on their mobile devices.

 The project spans into a big area of software development.
 We had to handle, back-end services, the iOS and Android applications of the product and the restaurant web app.

 Building on the great results of the Health Games project we continued to work together with Odense University Hospital to create more games for the Rehabilitation department.

 For GameLab4Health project we only used Leap Motion and Unity 3D for development and the results were impressive.
 We developed three games for three different hand exercises.

 Test results are much better since Leap Motion allows a better tracking fidelity resulting in a better experience for the patients.